-One of the main activities of Atmospheric Science Group is Mars Research and Exploration.
+One of the main activities of the Group of Atmospheric Science is Mars Research and Exploration.
 We are very much interested in the characterization of the Mars environment information as well as its relevance for the design and operation of present and future missions to Mars.

 We live in the Golden Age of Mars exploration, an area where science and technology progress in parallel working hand by hand.
 Mars exploration has bloomed as one of the most important targets of scientific-technical and strategic (non-military) international interest.
 The NASA Curiosity rover of the Mars Science Laboratory (MSL) mission landed on Gale crater on Mars on August 2012, including the Rover Environmental Monitoring Station (REMS) instrument as payload for the study of the water cycle and the environment.
 The mission has been successfully operating ever since, and on December 2012, the NASA associate administrator for science announced that the mission was extended indefinitely as long as the mission is scientifically viable.